Burkina Faso–Sweden relations: Political relations

 Several Swedish political parties have fraternal relations with Burkinabé opposition parties, and have established political cooperation, among the Centre Party (with the Alliance for Democracy and Federation – African Democratic Rally), the Christian Democrats (with the Union for the Republic) and the Left Party (with the African Independence Party, merged in 2012 to form the Party for Democracy and Socialism/Metba).

 Foreign aid

 Sweden's government has been a major donor of aid to Burkina Faso in recent years, one of the six largest of all international contributors.
 A large-scale cooperation programme was launched in 2001.
 In 2012, the right-wing government of Prime Minister Fredrik Reinfeldt announced it would decrease aid to Burkina Faso, and cut the cooperation programme by 2016.
 This decision faced criticism, and was retracted in 2014 by a new centre-left government.
 Left Party foreign affairs spokesperson Hans Linde described this change in policy as an effect of political pressure from his party.

+Trade

+All imports from Burkina Faso to Sweden are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.